This is a first time in human (FTIH), open-label, non-randomized, multicenter study designed

 to evaluate the safety, tolerability, pharmacokinetics (PK), pharmacodynamics, and

 selected advanced or recurrent solid tumors.
 This dose-escalation study will assess the

 safety, activity of GSK3174998 as monotherapy (Part 1), in combination with pembrolizumab

-(Part 2), and potentially in combination with
+(Part 2), and potentially in combination with additional therapies.

-GSK3174998 will first be evaluated as monotherapy in escalating doses.
+evaluated as monotherapy in escalating doses.
 Once a dose of GSK3174998 has been identified

 that is both tolerable and demonstrates pharmacodynamic activity, enrollment of Part 2 may

 begin.
-In Part 2, escalating doses of GSK3174998 will be
+In Part 2, escalating doses of GSK3174998 will be evaluated with fixed doses of

-follow-up period for safety assessments will be a minimum of 3 months from the date of the last dose.
+be a minimum of 3 months from the date of the last dose.
 The post-treatment follow-up period

 - Provide signed, written informed consent.

-- Male and female subjects, age >=18 years (at the time consent is obtained).
+- Male and female participants, age >=18 years (at the time consent is obtained).